 - 1 15 Unmistakable Signs Moving to Mérida is on the Horizon

-- 2 And a move to Mérida might be on the horizon if. . .
+- 2 And moving to Mérida might be on the horizon if. . .

 - 2.1 #6 Quality of life is a priority